Overview

 Once delegation is set up, you can claim tokens from the faucet using the claim endpoint.

-The faucet agent uses Brewit’s delegation system to distribute tokens securely:
+The faucet agent uses Brewit’s delegation system to distribute tokens securely:1.
+Account Setup

 to change the token distribution amounts: